 Loeb's first book, NUCLEAR CULTURE (New Society Publishers), explored the daily world of atomic weapons workers in Hanford, Washington.
 HOPE IN HARD TIMES (Lexington Books) examined the lives and visions of ordinary Americans involved in grass roots peace activism.
 GENERATION AT THE CROSSROADS: APATHY AND ACTION ON THE AMERICAN CAMPUS (Rutgers University Press) explored the values and choices of American college students.
-His anthology on political hope,THE IMPOSSIBLE WILL TAKE A LITTLE WHILE , was published in 2004 by Basic Books named the #3 political book of that year by the History Channel and the American Book Association, and won the Nautilus Award for best social change book of the year, and now has 70,000 in print.
-Paul's newly updated SOUL OF A CITIZEN: LIVING WITH CONVICTION IN A CYNICAL TIME (St Martin's Press), looks at what it takes to lead lives of social commitment despite all the obstacles, won the Nautilus Award for its new edition, and has 135,000 copies in print.
+His anthology on political hope,THE IMPOSSIBLE WILL TAKE A LITTLE WHILE , was published in 2004 by Basic Books named the #3 political book of that year by the History Channel and the American Book Association, and won the Nautilus Award for best social change book of the year, and now has 75,000 in print, with a new edition May 2014.
+Paul's newly updated SOUL OF A CITIZEN: LIVING WITH CONVICTION IN A CYNICAL TIME (St Martin's Press), looks at what it takes to lead lives of social commitment despite all the obstacles, won the Nautilus Award for its new edition, and has 155,000 copies in print.
 When Georgia's Kennesaw State University made Soul of a Citizen their common first-yearreading, it inspired students to get involved in projects from literacy programs to a gay rights effort and an NRA-backed concealed weapons initiative.

 Because Loeb's work offers uniquely intimate perspectives on the fundamental questions of our time, it has sparked widespread attention.
 His writing has been covered by the Associated Press and United Press International, cited in Congressional debates, and praised, quoted, and discussed in an array of publications including the New York Times, Washington Post, Time, Newsweek, The Economist, Los Angeles Times, Harper's, New York Review of Books, Christian Science Monitor, Psychology Today, The Oprah magazine, Parents Magazine, Chicago Tribune, Chicago Sun-Times, London Sunday Times, Manchester Guardian, Family Circle, Chronicle of Higher Education, USA Weekend, Teen, Modern Maturity, Newsday, Atlanta Journal Constitution, Detroit Free Press, Dallas Morning News, San Francisco Chronicle, Columbus Dispatch, Boston Herald, New Age, Christian Century, Commonweal, Teacher Magazine, Sojourners, Progressive, Houston Chronicle, Cleveland Plain Dealer, Philadelphia Inquirer, Pittsburgh Post-Gazette, Orlando Sentinel, Charlotte Observer, Seattle Times, Greenpeace, Toronto Globe and Mail, Daily Age [of Melbourne, Australia], Baltimore Sun, Minneapolis Star-Tribune, Rocky Mountain News, Mother Jones, Academe, Contemporary Sociology, National Catholic Reporter, and the Atlantic.